-Payment orchestration platforms (POPs) aim to merge the many fragmented layers of payments like payment service providers (PSPs), acquirers, banks, risk management, analytics and regulatory compliances into a single ecosystem.
-To put this in simpler words, payment orchestration platforms are essentially in charge of executing every part of the payment processing cycle from validation to routing to the settlement with the use of the latest technology and innovations in the field.
-They take care of all the complexities of payments processing, allowing merchants more time to focus on other aspects of their business.
+Payment orchestration platforms (POPs) aim to merge the many fragmented layers of payments, such as payment service providers (PSPs), acquirers, banks, risk management, analytics, and regulatory compliances into a single ecosystem.
+To put this in simpler words, payment orchestration platforms are essentially in charge of executing every part of the payment processing cycle from validation to routing to settlement with the use of the latest technology and innovations in the field.
+They take care of all the complexities of payment processing, allowing merchants more time to focus on their core business.

 Challenges with the traditional approach to payments

-Traditionally payment providers may choose to work with only one acquirer or PSP, this could pose a risk to business continuity, as seen with the Wirecard meltdown.
-Some acquirers are not equipped to handle heavy transaction loads, resulting in outages and servers being down.
+Traditionally, merchants may choose to work with only one acquirer or PSP, posing a risk to business continuity, as seen with the Wirecard meltdown.
+Some acquirers are not equipped to handle heavy transaction loads, resulting in outages and their servers being down.
 Moreover, a traditional payment provider may favour routing transactions to a certain acquirer that is suboptimal for the merchant.
 In turn, this can lead to merchants losing out on business or accepting unfavourable pricing.
 Thus, it is always smarter for merchants to partner with an acquirer-agnostic payment orchestration provider that spreads risk across multiple acquirers.

 Money- and time-intensive